Transmission line: Heaviside condition

-then waves travel down the transmission line without dispersion distortion.
+then waves travel down the transmission line without phase distortion.

 Input impedance of transmission line

 Looking towards a load through a length $\ell$ of lossless transmission line, the impedance changes as $\ell$ increases, following the blue circle on this impedance Smith chart.
 (This impedance is characterized by its reflection coefficient, which is the reflected voltage divided by the incident voltage.)
 The blue circle, centred within the chart, is sometimes called an SWR circle (short for constant standing wave ratio).

 The characteristic impedance $Z_0$ of a transmission line is the ratio of the amplitude of a single voltage wave to its current wave.
 Since most transmission lines also have a reflected wave, the characteristic impedance is generally not the impedance that is measured on the line.